 Casualties at the Battle of Abu Klea: British casualties were 71 killed and 64 wounded.
 Of the 11 officers killed, 7 were cavalry officers.

-Among the officers killed were Colonel Fred Burnaby, who had been wounded while acting as a volunteer in General Graham’s force at Tamai, Major Carmichael, 5th Lancers, of the Heavy Regiment, Camel Corps and Lord St Vincent of the 16th Lancers, the adjutant of the Heavy Regiment.
+Among the officers killed were Colonel Fred Burnaby, who had been wounded as a volunteer in General Graham’s force at Tamai, Major Carmichael, 5th Lancers, of the Heavy Regiment, Camel Corps and Lord St Vincent of the 16th Lancers, the adjutant of the Heavy Regiment.